BJG87/GeminiApp/LIBRARY_USAGE.md

    - In your Apps Script project, click the `+` next to "Libraries"
    - Enter the Script ID: `[YOUR_SCRIPT_ID_HERE]`
    - Select the latest version
-   - The identifier will be `StvpsAi`
+   - The identifier will be `GeminiApp`

 2. **Enable IntelliSense/Autocomplete** (Recommended)
-   - Copy the entire contents of `types/StvpsAi-stub.js` from this repository
+   - Copy the entire contents of `types/GeminiApp-stub.js` from this repository
-   - In your Apps Script project, create a new file called `StvpsAi-autocomplete`
+   - In your Apps Script project, create a new file called `GeminiApp-autocomplete`
    - Paste the stub code
    - **Important**: This file is only for autocomplete - don't call functions from it!